Carreau/ipython-wiki/A-gallery-of-interesting-IPython-Notebooks.md

 Similar to the Julia kernel there exists also a [Ruby kernel](https://github.com/minad/iruby) for IPython.

 * [IRuby Demo Notebook](http://nbviewer.ipython.org/github/minad/iruby/blob/master/IRuby-Example.ipynb)

+### Perl

+* An example showcasing full use of the [display protocol](http://nbviewer.ipython.org/github/zmughal/zmughal-iperl-notebooks/blob/master/IPerl-demos/20150209_IPerl_display_demo.ipynb) with the IPerl kernel.

 ## Miscellaneous topics about doing various things *with* the Notebook itself